Kayleexx/nft-marketplace/README.md

-# NFT Marketplace Project
+# NFT Marketplace

-Welcome to the NFT Marketplace project!
+Welcome to the NFT Marketplace!
 This project combines React, Solidity, and CSS to create a decentralized marketplace for NFTs (Non-Fungible Tokens).

 ## Introduction